Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Methods

 Any $p$RDM can be decomposed into antisymmetrised products of lower‑order RDMs plus a connected part (the cumulant)~\cite{kutzelnigg1999Cumulant}.
 For the \ac{2rdm} the decomposition reads

 where $\hat A$ antisymmetrises the product and $\Delta^{(2)}_{12}$ is the two‑particle cumulant.
 For the \ac{3rdm} one obtains

-where $D_{123}$ is the three‑particle cumulant (the genuinely connected three‑body correlation).
+where $\Delta_{123}$ is the three‑particle cumulant (the genuinely connected three‑body correlation).
 We have chosen a convention for $\hat A$ such that every topologically distinct term contributes only ones in order to avoid normalization in the cumulant expansion Eq.~\eqref{eq:3RDM-cumulant}.
 The first term contains only products of the 1RDM so that the three particles are uncorrelated in their dynamics.
 The second term shows that once the two‑particle cumulant $\Delta_{12}$ is known, all pairwise correlations in the three‑body system are already determined; only the last term $\Delta_{123}$ adds the correlated three‑body part.
 As has been shown in Ref.~\cite{lackner2015Propagating}, parts of the three-particle cumulant $\Delta_{123}$ can be exactly reconstructed from the \ac{2rdm} through the knowledge of its traces.
 The irreducible three-body part of $\Delta_{123}$ denoted as $\Delta_{123,\text{K}}$ with $\text{Tr}_3\Delta_{123,\text{K}}=0$, however, cannot be expressed through lower‑order RDMs.
 Consequently, an accurate reconstruction of $D_{123}$ depends on a good approximation of $\Delta_{123,\text{K}}$, while the bulk of the many‑body information is already encoded in $D_{12}$ (through $\Delta_{12}$).

 All practical \ac{td2rdm} implementations close the \ac{bbgky} hierarchy by replacing the \ac{3rdm} $D_{123}$ with a functional of the \ac{2rdm} $D_{12}$ (i.e.\ of the two-particle cumulant $\Delta_{12}$).
-The most widely employed approximations are time‑local, thereby neglecting any memory dependence.
+All presently employed approximations are time‑local, thereby neglecting any memory dependence.
 A more detailed derivation and specific functional forms can be found in Ref.~\cite{donsa2023Nonequilibrium}.